bonifield/splunk_on_security_onion/README.md

 - Log data relevance
 	- The Sysmon configuration here is very wide open, moreso than the SwiftOnSecurity alpha config.
 		- Do you want to make a wide-open anything-goes config?
 Do you want even more restrictions?
-		- Do you *need* specific logs, i.e. Application, certain Zeek logs, etc?
+		- Do you *need* specific logs, i.e. Application, certain Zeek logs, WinNetMon, etc?

 ### If using Ubuntu and not Security Onion, this requires that Zeek (Bro) produce logs in JSON format, and the monitor paths be changed as necessary in the server's inputs.conf file.
 Otherwise, all configurations should work exactly the same.